 The rule that only persons authorized by statute may condemn property is continued.
 The detailed listing of specific public uses is eliminated from the eminent domain statute, but the right of public entities and public utilities to condemn property for those uses is continued.
 The right of cities, counties, and school districts to condemn property for their purposes is made clear, and cities and counties are authorized to condemn property to preserve open space (with limitations to prevent abuse).
-The right of private persons to condemn property is abolished, but the right of nonprofit hospitals to condemn is broadened (with limitations to prevent abuse), and the right of nonprofit educational institutions of collegiate grade, certain nonprofit housing corporations, and mutual water companies is continued and clarified.
+The right of private persons to condemn property is abolished, but the right of nonprofit hospitals to condemn is broadened, and the right of nonprofit educational institutions of collegiate grade, certain nonprofit housing corporations, and mutual water companies is continued and clarified.

 The new statute makes clear that, unless otherwise limited by statute, a delegation of condemnation authority carries with it the right to acquire the fee or any lesser right or interest in property of any type and the right to take any property necessary for the protection and efficient use of the project.
 It also makes clear that a local public entity may condemn property only within its boundaries unless extraterritorial condemnation is expressly or impliedly authorized by statute.
-The existing provisions relating to preliminary surveys and tests by the condemnor to determine the suitability of property for public use are continued in the new statute, but the award of attorney's fees in an action to recover damages resulting from the entry-mandatory under existing law-is permitted only where such an award is in the interests of justice.
+The existing provisions relating to preliminary surveys and tests by the condemnor to determine the suitability of property for public use are continued in the new statute with two major exceptions: (1) The award of attorney's fees in an action to recover damages resulting from the entry is extended to include all litigation expenses and (2) litigation expenses are recoverable only where the entry is unlawful or the condemnor acts abusively or substantially fails to comply with a court order.